How to Conduct Scholarly Research

 Note: If you are using an EBSCO database (e.g., LGBT Life, Academic Search, Family and Society Studies, SocIndex, PsycInfo, etc.), you can insure that you have scholarly articles by checking the box that indicates "Scholarly (Peer Reviewed)."
 Because many topics in LGBT Studies deal with current and news topics, much research in this field will not be limited to so-called "scholarly" resources, but may also include magazines, newspapers and other newsmedia.

-- Important note:: Unlike Research Port, WorldCat UMD does not search "LGBT Life," an important database for locating articles about LGBT topics.
+Important Note: When searching for journal articles you should be aware that WorldCat UMD does not search for journal articles with equal effectiveness in all subject areas.
+For example, WorldCat UMD does not search "LGBT Life," an important database for locating articles about LGBT topics.
 As a result, when conducting queer studies research, you will likely find Research Port to be much more helpful than WorldCatUMD.